 Hundreds of thousands of children are used as soldiers in armed conflicts around the world.
-Many children are abducted and beaten into submission, others join military groups to escape poverty, to defend their communities or out of a feeling of revenge.
+Many children are abducted and beaten into submission, others join military groups to escape poverty, to defend their communities, out of a feeling of revenge or for other reasons.

 Combat and support roles

 In many conflicts children take direct part in combat.
 However, their role is not limited to fighting.
 Many girls and boys start out in support functions that also entail great risk and hardship.

 One of the common tasks assigned to children is to serve as porters, often carrying heavy loads, including ammunition or injured soldiers.
 Some children act as lookouts, messengers, cooks or other routine duties.
 Girls are particularly vulnerable.
 They are often forced to serve as sexual slaves.
 Moreover, the use of children for acts of terror, including as suicide bombers, has emerged as a phenomenon of modern warfare.

 A long healing process

 Regardless of how children are recruited and of their roles, child soldiers are victims, whose participation in conflict bears serious implications for their physical and emotional well-being.
 They are commonly subject to abuse and most of them witness death, killing, and sexual violence.
 Many are forced to perpetrate these atrocities and some suffer serious long-term psychological consequences.
 The reintegration of these children into civilian life is a complex process.